Patients having any cosmetic surgery procedure with MYA will be required to have a general anaesthetic.

 Anaesthetics are used during tests and surgical operations to numb certain parts of your body and induce sleep.
 They prevent the patient from feeling any pain and discomfort and allow a wide range of medical procedures to be carried out.

-Patients having any cosmetic surgery procedure with MYA will be required to have a general anaesthetic.
+Patients will be required to have a general anaesthetic to undergo surgery.
 The anaesthetic puts the patient into a state of closely monitored unconsciousness before your surgery begins, so that the patient won't feel any pain or be aware of the procedure taking place.

 General Anaesthesia is a medical technique that has been used in hospitals for years.
 It works by stopping the nerve signals that keep you awake from reaching your brain, sending you into a state of induced sleep.
 After the anaesthetic has worn off, the nerve signals reach your brain as normal, and you wake up as consciousness returns.

 A specialist anaesthetist administers your anaesthetic through a cannula often in your arm or hand.
 They will place an oxygen mask over your head and will then ask you to count backwards from 10 and before you know it you are asleep!
 It will feel like 5 mins has passed when you wake up in the recovery room with your new boobs or your new nose and you won't remember a thing.